Saph's De Situ Orbis (TSL)

 - First-century Roman geographer Pomponius Mela's De Situ Orbis Libri Tres is the only ancient treatise on geography in classical Latin.
 Written around 43 CE, Mela's description of the known world remained influential until the beginning of the age of exploration, and was cited by Pliny the Elder as an important authority on the subject.

-- This Civ 6 map is created based on Konrad Miller's 1898 interpretation and reconstruction of Mela's work, which is not "geographically accurate" as can be seen from the second image above
+- This Civ 6 map is created based on Konrad Miller's 1898 interpretation and reconstruction of Mela's work, which is not "geographically accurate" as can be seen from the first image above

 - Thicc Europe!
 No longer are the numerous civs and city states in Europe crammed together in a geographically accurate Europe; now they have plenty of space to develop before they go to war!